 Slowly Change to an Earlier Sleeping Time

-Another method you can use to develop a more consistent sleep schedule is to actually go to bed around 10 minutes earlier than your schedule every night for the next four nights.
+Another method you can use to develop a more consistent sleep schedule is to go to bed around 10 minutes earlier than your scheduled every night for the next four nights.

 Have Healthy and Consistent Mealtimes

-Aside from setting a regular sleep time, it is important also to have a regular meal time.
+Aside from setting a regular sleep time, it is important also to have regular mealtime.
 By doing this, it becomes easier to control your circadian rhythm.

-By eating a healthy and regular breakfast and lunch everyday can also help avoid lack of energy during the day which could make your daytime sleepiness worse.
+By eating a healthy and regular breakfast and lunch every day can also help avoid a lack of energy during the day, which could make your daytime sleepiness worse.

 Do Exercise Regularly

-Having a regular exercise routine can offer a number of benefits for your sleep.
+Having a regular exercise routine can offer several benefits for your sleep.
 Aerobic exercise, particularly, can help you sleep faster and better.